By Kaitlyn Ersek on Jan 12, 2023 10:00:00 AM

 At Holganix, we are self-appointed soil geeks.
 Learning about new trends, research and theories that are happening in the field makes us tick.
-We bet it gets you excited too!
+We bet it makes you tick too!

-If you are reading this on an email, video function will not operate.
-Click on the link to watch each TED Talk.
+If you are reading this in an email, the video function will not operate.
+Click here to watch the TED Talks.

 Humus – The Essential Ingredient

 Humus is an organic material that forms when soil microbes decompose plant and animal decay.

 When plants drop leaves and other material to the ground, it forms leaf litter.
 As animals die, the remains contribute to the litter.
 Over time, the litter decomposes to its most basic chemical elements.
 These chemical elements are important nutrients for the soil and organisms that depend on soil for life, such as plants.

 After the litter decomposes, the thick brown or black substance that remains is called humus.

 Humus holds nutrients and moisture and provides a great structure for plants to grow in.
 Some experts believe humus makes the soil more fertile, while others say humus helps prevent disease in plants.

 Humus is essential for food products, but it is being gradually depleted.